-Pianist Dylan Perez is a highly sought after recitalist, chamber musician, and coach specialising in vocal repertoire.
-He graduated in 2016 with Distinction from the Artist Masters programme at the Guildhall School where he studied with Pamela Lidiard and Julius Drake.
+Pianist Dylan Perez is a highly sought after recitalist, chamber musician and coach specialising in vocal repertoire.
+He graduated in 2018 with Distinction with an Artist Diploma and in 2016 with Distinction with an Artist Masters from the Guildhall School where he studied with Eugene Asti, Andrew West, Iain Burnside, Julius Drake, and Pamela Lidiard.
 Prior to relocating to London, he studied at the University of Michigan with Louis Nagel and Martin Katz.

 In April 2016, he was a finalist in the Kathleen Ferrier awards at Wigmore Hall where he, along with his duo partner mezzo soprano Bianca Andrew, received the Loveday Song Prize.
 He was a finalist in the competition again in 2017, and performed with Francesca Chiejina, Daniel Shelvey, and Eduard Mas Bacardit.